The federal government has released the 2020 federal guidelines for how much money the spouses of Medicaid recipients may kee...Read more

 The Centers for Medicare & Medicaid Services (CMS) has released the 2019 federal guidelines for how much money the spouses of institutionalized Medicaid recipients may keep, as well as related Medicaid figures.

 In 2019, the spouse of a Medicaid recipient living in a nursing home (called the "community spouse") may keep as much as $126,420 without jeopardizing the Medicaid eligibility of the spouse who is receiving long-term care.
-Called the "community spouse resource allowance," this is the most that a state may allow a community spouse to retain without a hearing or a court order.
+Known as the "community spouse resource allowance," this is the most that a state may allow a community spouse to retain without a hearing or a court order.
 While some states set a lower maximum, the least that a state may allow a community spouse to retain in 2019 will be $25,284.

 Meanwhile, the maximum monthly maintenance needs allowance for 2019 will be $3,160.50.
 This is the most in monthly income that a community spouse is allowed to have if her own income is not enough to live on and she must take some or all of the institutionalized spouse's income.
 The minimum monthly maintenance needs allowance for the lower 48 states remains $2,057.50 ($2,572.50 for Alaska and $2,366.25 for Hawaii) until July 1, 2019.